 Courses covered under the Regents Scholarship Program are those courses offered for academic credit that appear on a University transcript with A-F or S-N grading only.
-Independent study credit courses are covered by this program, as well as Independent and Distance Learning (IDL) online coursework.
+Independent study credit courses are covered by this program, as well as Online and Distance Learning (ODL) coursework.
 Preparatory math courses offered for no credit are a permitted exception to the for-credit requirement and are covered under this program.

 - Eligible civil service or union-represented staff on the layoff list are limited to two courses per term (job- or degree-related).